• Skip to primary navigation

 • Cooking times will depend on your own and how crispy you like your onion rings.
 Keep an eye on them and take them out when they are cooked to your liking.

-If you’ve tried these baked onion rings, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried these crispy baked onion rings, let us know how you got on in the comments below.

 Recipe

-A bowl of baked onion rings next to a small pot of ketchup
+A plate of oven baked onion rings with a small pot of ketchup.

 Oven Baked Onion Rings